Virtual vector bundles and graded Thom spectra: Orientations and the graded Thom isomorphism

 \subsection{Orientations and graded Thom isomorphisms for spaces over $\Gr_{h\cV}$}

 The orientation theory for $\cW$-spaces is extended to spaces over $\Gr_{h\cV}$ via the Quillen equivalences

-resulting from Propositions~\ref{prop:rho-p-Quillen-equivalence} and \ref{prop:TopV/Gr-adjunctions}.
-Thus, for $W$ a grouplike commutative $\cW$-space monoid, we say that $f\colon X\to \Gr_{h\cV}$ is $W$-orientable if the corresponding $\cW$-space has a $W$-orientation in the sense of Definition~\ref{def:W-orientation}.
+resulting from Propositions~\ref{prop:rho-p-Quillen-equivalence} and \ref{prop:TopV/Gr-adjunctions} and the fact that the projection of $V$ onto the terminal $\cW$-space is an acyclic $\cW$-fibration by Lemma~\ref{lem:VhW-BW-equivalence}.
+Thus, for $W$ a grouplike and positive fibrant commutative \mbox{$\cW$-space} monoid, we say that a map of spaces $f\colon K\to \Gr_{h\cV}$ is \mbox{$W$-orientable} if the corresponding $\cW$-space admits a $W$-orientation in the sense of Definition~\ref{def:W-orientation}.
+If we assume in addition that $W$ is cofibrant, then this can be expressed more explicitly: Using Proposition~\ref{prop:V-homotopy-invariance}, one can show that such a map $f\colon K\to \Gr_{h\cV}$ is \mbox{$W$-orientable} if it is homotopic to a map that factors though the map $(\rho_*W)_{h\cV} \to \Gr_{h\cV}$ induced by a lift $W \to V$.
+(Here $(\rho_*W)_{h\cV} \simeq W_{h\cW}$ by the argument in Section~\ref{subsec:Thom-from-continous}.)
 In the situation of Theorem~\ref{thm:R-Thom-iso} we then get a chain of stable equivalences

-where we view $X$ as a $\mZ$-graded space with $n$th term $X_{\{n\}}=f^{-1}(\Gr_{h\cW_n})$.
-It follows from Theorems~\ref{thm:D-algebra-Thom-functor} and \ref{thm:mult-R-Thom-iso} that this is multiplicative in the natural sense: If $f$ is a map of $\cD$-algebras for an operad augmented over the Barratt-Eccles operad, then the stable equivalences in question are maps of $\cD$-algebras.
+where we view $K$ as a $\mZ$-graded space with $n$th term $K_{\{n\}}=f^{-1}(\Gr_{h\cW_n})$.
+It follows from Theorems~\ref{thm:D-algebra-Thom-functor} and \ref{thm:mult-R-Thom-iso} that this is multiplicative in the appropriate sense: If $f$ is a map of $\cD$-algebras for an operad augmented over the Barratt--Eccles operad, then the stable equivalences in question are maps of $\cD$-algebras.
 On the level of stable homotopy groups we get an isomorphism

 This applies in particular for $R=H\mZ$ provided that $f$ is homotopic to a map that factors through $\tilde \Gr_{h\cV}$.